tkthomas27/tkthomas27.github.io/content/irr.md

 # Streams of Cash

 There are plenty of investments that take the form of a single payment in (a negative cash flow out of your pocketbook) followed by a single payment out (a positive cash flow into your pocketbook) after a some period of time.
-This, however, is a trivial example to be solved and I will instead focus on investments that take the form of multiple cashflows over several periods.
+This, however, is a trivial example to be solved (see above) and I will instead focus on investments that take the form of multiple cashflows over several periods.

 Because we are dealing with a stream of cash flows and not a single value, FV needs to be rewritten.
 Consider a cash flow at t=1, if the final future period is 60 periods from t=1, then we need to compute the future value of that cash flow for for 60-1 periods from that time.
 We can rewrite the PV and the FV of a stream of cash flows as